Jerry-Shaw/Nervsys/README.md

     "PHP_EXE" is php executable path, which we can execute another PHP process.

     All the globle variables can be fetched in "os::$env".

+**About "cors" folder**

+This is Cross-Origin Resource Sharing (CORS) config directory.
+Local resources are allowed to be requested from another domain outside the local domain by the config file names.
+In the config file, HTTP allowed headers should be put into router response headers for every domain that is allowed to request.
+Otherwise, no other requested headers will be accepted.

+_File name explanation:_

+    "http.domain.80.php": allowed domain is "http://domain"
+    "http.domain.8080.php": allowed domain is "http://domain:8080"
+    "https.domain.443.php": allowed domain is "https://domain"
+    "https.domain.8000.php": allowed domain is "https://domain:8000"

+    or, even

+    "https.domain.80.php": allowed domain is "https://domain:80"
+    "http.domain.443.php": allowed domain is "http://domain:443"

+_Configurations explanation:_

+    Simply put the allowed headers into array, and passed to router header.

+    \core\ctr\router::$header = ['X-Requested-With'];
+    \core\ctr\router::$header = ['X-Requested-With', 'Authentication'];
+    \core\ctr\router::$header = ['X-Requested-With', 'Custom_header_names'];
+    ...

 **About "cfg.php" in Project root directory**

 Each project could have a "cfg.php" as the only config file for the whole project script, in which we can set some values for extension's variables or some sepcial definitions.
 So that, the scripts in this project will run under these settings.

+For example:
-For example, we can set project 1 to connect database A, but using database B in project 2; We can also set language to "en-US" in project 1, but "zh-CN" in project 2, etc...
+We can set project 1 to connect database A, but using database B in project 2;
+We can also set language to "en-US" in project 1, but "zh-CN" in project 2, etc...

 But, always remember, don't define same named constants in different "cfg.php"s.
 It'll conflict.
 All "cfg.php"s existed in the root directory of projects will be required in order right before inside script runs.
-Class variables are encouraged to use instead of definitions in "cfg.php"s.
+Class variables are suggested to use instead of definitions in "cfg.php"s.

 Some examples for "cfg.php":